Growing your salon with fresh new leads and increased revenue doesn’t have to be hard.

 - Your business’s data must be referenced (cited) on other popular web pages (#5)

-- You should have and use a free Google My Business (#8)
+- You should have and use a free Google Business Profile (#8)

 SEO is NOT a one-shot deal — much like spa marketing in general!